 Writing words on a paper, where fountain pen glides smoothly, the ink dries properly, and the sheet preserves the notes forever, has no price in today’s world ruled by smartphones.
 Or actually, it does have a price, the price of a Le Carnet Thibierge notebook.

 Retail in Asia had the pleasure to interview Emeric Thibierge, the founder and designer of Thibierge Paris.

 RiA: How did it all begin?

-I have been working for luxury brands for many years, and I noticed that these high-end brands had limited knowledge of paper and stationery, which indeed, were my expertise.
+I have been working for luxury brands for many years, and I noticed that high-end brands had limited knowledge of paper and stationery, which indeed, were my expertise.

 RiA: What is special about Thibierge Paris in terms of choice of material?

 Emeric: When I first designed the Le Carnet Thibierge notebook and its paper, I was wondering whether “it would make sense to create a paper that is made from forest trees wood fibers?”

 Of course not.
 We considered the option of creating a recycled paper.
 However, recycled fibers are not high quality material.
 It does not make sense to have your notes or sketches that you may expect to last for long time on recycled fibers that have shelf life of few years only.

 I remembered that in the 19th century, high quality paper was made from rag, i.e. cotton and linen.
 Linen is an extraordinary sustainable fiber, harvested every summer in Normandy, and perfect for extremely light paper.
 It does not require any irrigation apart from natural rainwater, almost no chemicals and locally produced.
 It became obvious to me that Thibierge writing paper would be made of linen fibers exclusively.

 RiA: In Thibierge discourse, there are a few terms always coming up such as “luxury,” “sustainable,” “made in France,” what are the values behind Thibierge Paris?
 In which way is it connected to this very strong country of origin in effect?